libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step2.rst

 Milestone 2.2
 ^^^^^^^^^^^^^

-If you have problems you can download the complete version of the :download:`run_crack_classical.py` script.
+If you have problems you can look at the complete version of the :ref:`run_crack_classical` script.
 Leave your classical MD simulation running and move on to the next section of the tutorial.

 The first few lines produced by the ``run_crack_classical.py`` script should